Lusobowl V will be played under the Blood Bowl 2020 Official Rules, GW’s FAQ’s, Teams of Legends and NAF’s additional races’ rosters.

 The round ends when the time on the big screen ends.
-After that, any roll or play will not be considered, and the score will be the one at the moment of the end of the round.
+After that, any roll will not be considered and the score will be the one at the moment of the end of the round.

 If, by any chance, the time on the chessclock exceeds the time on the big screen, the latter will prevail: to keep the track of time faithfully, it is recommended that the chessclock never stops, even in the case of referee intervention.
 Thus, it is also recommended for the coaches to check the time shown on the big screen.